MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-defer-revenue-expenses.md

    * %3 = The month number of the period posting date
    * %4 = The month name of the period posting date
    * %5 = The accounting period name of the period posting date
-   * %6 = The financial year of the period posting date
+   * %6 = The fiscal year of the period posting date

 Example: The posting date is 02/06/2016.
 If you enter “Expenses deferred for %4 %6”, then the description displayed will be "Expenses deferred for February 2016".